Initiatives and Projects

 The personal interaction and experience can help bringing students closer to an unknown world, it strengthens dialogue and relationship between CEU community and visiting students and teachers.

-LEARN &ENGAGE PROGRAM - APPLICATION IS OPEN!
+LEARN &ENGAGE PROGRAM - NEXT APPLICATION PERIOD COMING IN THE SPRING

 to bring about change to people in need in Hungary